sirredbeard/awesome-wsl/README.md

 * [BootShellCredentialProvider](https://github.com/NathanCastle/BootShellCredentialProvider) - BSCP lets you boot Windows directly into a Linux desktop experience such as xfce4 using Windows native login and a combination of Xming & WSL upon login. ![github project][githublogo]
 * [wsl-dotfiles](https://github.com/Xyene/wsl-dotfiles) - Configuration files and scripts for creating an i3-based environment inside WSL. ![github project][githublogo]
 * [wslgit](https://github.com/andy-5/wslgit) - Use git installed WSL from Windows and Visual Studio Code (VSCode). ![github project][githublogo]
+* [wsl-proxy](https://github.com/watzon/wsl-proxy) - A collection of "proxy" batch files that can be used to route requests to the WSL version of a command. ![github project][githublogo]
+* [wslpath](https://github.com/laurent22/wslpath) - PHP app to convert Windows and WSL path names. ![github project][githublogo]
+* [wsl-open](https://github.com/4U6U57/wsl-open) - Open files with xdg-open on Bash for Windows in Windows applications. ![github project][githublogo]
+* [wsl-docker-git-setup](https://github.com/rodtreweek/Castle-Winbuntu) - Shell script to configure WSL to use docker and docker-compose as well as a git-enabled prompt. ![github project][githublogo]
 * [VcXsrv](https://sourceforge.net/projects/vcxsrv/) - X server for Windows.
 Required for running Linux GUI apps in Windows.

 # Additional Resources